Sisak concentration camp: Establishment

-The Ustaše dispersed the children of Sisak II among the Sisters of Saint Vincent Convent, a site that formerly belonged to the Yugoslav Sokol recreational society, the Reis Saltworks and a primary school in the neighbourhood of Novi Sisak.
+The Ustaše dispersed the children of Sisak II among the Sisters of Saint Vincent Convent, a site that formerly belonged to the Yugoslav Sokol recreational society, the Reis Saltworks and a primary school in the neighbourhood of Sisak Novi.
 Children under the age of three were detained in the convent, whereas those between the ages of four and five were confined to the saltworks.
 Sisak II was administered by the physician Antun Najžer.
 The commander of the camp guards was an individual with the surname Faget.
-Female Ustaše guards also took part in overseeing the camp.
-The German Sicherheitsdienst (SD) also sent a representative to Sisak, and German field gendarmes provided security around the two sub-camps and the adjacent railway.
+Female Ustaša guards also took part in overseeing the camp.
+The intelligence agency of the Nazi Party and the Schutzstaffel (SS), the Sicherheitsdienst (SD), also sent a representative to Sisak, and German field gendarmes provided security around the two sub-camps and the adjacent railway.